 The Schwinn Thrasher is an impressive bike helmet with a removable sun visor and an adjustable circumference knob.
 The helmet has a cool plastic graphics overlay available in various patterns and blends with the coordinating sun visor.
-It is lightweight, has ample ventilation for sweaty summer days, and didn't shift when appropriately fitted to testers of all sizes.
+It is lightweight, has ample ventilation for sweaty summer days, and doesn't shift when appropriately fitted to testers of all sizes.
 This helmet provides a comfortable fit for longer rides.
 It also sports a slightly curved buckle for a more comfortable fit against the chin, resulting in less complaining.

 The plastic graphics are somewhat thin, and we worry they could warp in the sun or extreme heat or easily become damaged.
-While this wouldn't affect the functionality or its ability to protect your little one's noggin, we suspect most kids won't continue to wear a damaged, and therefore, "uncool" helmet.
+While this wouldn't affect the functionality or ability to protect your little one's noggin, we suspect most kids won't continue to wear a damaged, "uncool" helmet.
 However, we think this occurrence will likely be a rarity, and if your child takes care of the helmet, it should take care of them in style and comfort for a long time.

-If you seek a straightforward kids' helmet for younger ones, the Joovy Noodle is definitely a contender.
+If you seek a straightforward kids' helmet for younger ones, the Joovy Noodle is a contender.
 This lightweight option comes in various kid-friendly, bright solid colors that can help your child stand out in a crowd.
 The dome is adequately padded for comfort and has plenty of ventilation, with a wire mesh covering the front openings for bug control (what a thoughtful addition!).

-The Joovy has a sun visor, but it isn't very long and is unlikely to provide useful coverage for sensitive peepers.
+The Joovy has a sun visor, but it isn't very long and is unlikely to provide good coverage for sensitive peepers.
 We wish it were longer as younger children often refuse to wear sunglasses, and outdoor activities are often bright.
 Overall, we like what the Noodle brings to the table for essential protection and think it is comfortable enough that little ones will wear it without a fuss.

 The Bell Richter Youth Helmet is a basic kids' bike helmet with a few handy features, like rear strap reflectors, elastic size circumference, and a no-pinch buckle.
 This helmet has a flashy plastic graphics overlay, a removable visor, and adequate comfort padding.